-This ECP authorizes a Fully Electronic closing process to reflect and implement the requirements of the Electronic Signatures in Global and National Commerce Act (the "E-SIGN Act"); the 21st Century Integrated Digital Experience Act (the "IDEA Act"); and other provisions of federal law directing federal agencies to facilitate electronic commerce.
-It is further intended to encourage FHA lenders and borrowers to utilize the convenience and closing efficiencies afforded by the Uniform Electronic Transactions Act (the "UETA") and similar legislation adopted at the state level.
+This ECP authorizes a Fully Electronic closing process to reflect and implement the requirements of the Electronic Signatures in Global and National Commerce Act (the "E-SIGN Act");5 the 21st Century Integrated Digital Experience Act (the "IDEA Act");6 and other provisions of federal law directing federal agencies to facilitate electronic commerce.
+It is further designed to allow FHA lenders and borrowers to utilize the convenience and closing efficiencies afforded by the Uniform Electronic Transactions Act (the "UETA") and similar legislation adopted at the state level.7

-&lt;sup>3 See J, Paul Compton, Jr. Memorandum, Contingency Plans for Closing Multifamily Loans and Similar Loans during the Covid-19 Pandemic, dated March 16, 2020; Damon Y. Smith Memorandum, Updated Contingency Plans for Closing Multifamily Loans and Similar Loans during the Covid-19 Pandemic, dated March 26, 2021; and National Supplement Between the United States Department of Housing and Urban Development and the American Federation of Government Employees, National Council of HUD Locals 222, Supplement 22, dated June 25, 2020.
-12 U.S.C. § 1701 et seq.
+1 See J, Paul Compton, Jr. Memorandum, Contingency Plans for Closing Multifamily Loans and Similar Loans during the Covid-19 Pandemic, dated March 16, 2020; Damon Y. Smith Memorandum, Updated Contingency Plans for Closing Multifamily Loans and Similar Loans during the Covid-19 Pandemic, dated March 26, 2021; and National Supplement Between the United States Department of Housing and Urban Development and the American Federation of Government Employees, National Council of HUD Locals 222, Supplement 22, dated June 25, 2020.